Rules for the New Moon

 Ask, and it shall be given to you; seek and you shall find; knock, and it shall be opened to you.
 (Matt.
 7:7; Luke 11:9)

-To accomplish our goal, therefore, we merely need to seek out and then assemble all of the relevant scriptural passages.
-Once we dismiss the numerous human interpretations often attached thereto and then rely solely upon the information provided by Scriptures, these instructions become rather simple, direct, and to the point.
+To accomplish our goal, we need to seek out and assemble all of the relevant scriptural passages.
+By setting aside the various human interpretations often associated with these texts and focusing solely on the information provided by Scripture, the instructions become straightforward and clear.

 Basic Rules

-The basic rules for determining the beginning of daytime, nighttime, a 24-hour day, a moon (month), and a year are defined in Genesis:
+The fundamental rules for defining the start of daytime, nighttime, a 24-hour day, a month, and a year are established in Genesis:

 And eloahim said, Let there be מארת (maroth; luminaries)1 in the open expanse of the heaven to divide between the daytime and the night and let them be for signs and for moadim and for days and years; and let them be for illuminations in the open expanse of the heaven to give light on the eretz (land); and it was so.
 And eloahim made the two great luminaries: the great מאר (maor; luminary) for ruling the day and the smaller מאר (maor; luminary) for ruling the night, and the stars.
 And eloahim set them in the open expanse of the heaven to give light upon the eretz and to rule over the daytime and over the night, and to separate between the light and the darkness.
 (Gen. 1:14-18)